Slip-on shoe

 Slip-ons are typically low, lace-less shoes.
 The style which is most commonly seen, known as a loafer, slippers, or penny loafers in American culture, has a moccasin construction.
 One of the first designs was introduced in London by Wildsmith Shoes, called the Wildsmith Loafer.
 They began as casual shoes, but have increased in popularity to the point of being worn in America with business suits.
-Another design was introduced as Aurlandskoen (the Aurland Shoe) in Norway (early 20th century).
+Another design was introduced as the Aurlandskoen (lit. 'the Aurland Shoe') in Norway (early 20th century).

 A less casual, earlier type of slip-on is made with side goring (sometimes called a dress loafer).
-Made in the same shape as lace-up Oxfords, but lacking the laces, these shoes have elasticated inserts on the side which allow the shoe to be easily removed but remain snug when worn.
-This cut has its greatest popularity in Britain.
+Made in the same shape as common lace-up Oxfords, but lacking the laces, these shoes have elasticated inserts on the side which allow the shoe to be easily removed but remain snug when worn.
+This particular style is most popular in Britain.

 Loafers

 History

 The "Wildsmith Loafer" made by Raymond Lewis Wildsmith of Wildsmith Shoes was designed for King George VI as a casual house shoe.
 This was the first loafer.

 The shoe has subsequently been marketed and sold by other London shoe firms and dubbed "the Harrow".